-COMMUNITY GRANTS | FALL 2019
+COMMUNITY GRANTS | FALL 2021

-Left: Students and supervisors of the YouthBuild program.
-(Photo courtesy of the Comprehensive Community Solutions).
-Right: Visitors to the Coronado Theater sit in chair that will undergo period-appropriate restoration (Photo courtesy of Friends of the Coronado Foundation).
-YouthBuild 2019 and the Friends of the Coronado Foundation received CFNIL Community Grants funding from the Education: Career Pathways and Arts & Humanities focus areas, respectively.
+Left: Students visit Coronado Theater and sit in renovated historic furniture (Photo courtesy of Friends of the Coronado).
+Right: Workers build new gazebo at the Heritage Museum Park (Photo courtesy of Ethnic Heritage Museum).
+Friends of the Coronado and Ethnic Heritage Museum received CFNIL Community Grants funding from the Arts & Humanities focus area.

-ICOMMUNITY GRANTS PROGRAM OVERVIEW
+|COMMUNITY GRANTS PROGRAM OVERVIEW|

-Since 1953, the Community Foundation of Northern Illinois has made more than \$72,5000,000 in grants and scholarships to nonprofits and students.
+Since 1953, the Community Foundation of Northern Illinois has made more than \$73,000,000 in grants and scholarships to nonprofits and students.
 This is possible through the generosity of CFNIL's donors-individuals, families, and organizations committed to improving the region's quality of life.